xapian/xapian-developer-guide/getting-started/index.rst

    $ ./configure

-Note that on OS X you probably want to turn off the Perl and TCL8 bindings when developing, as there are some complexities when developing against the system versions, and the homebrew versions are slightly awkward:
+Note that on macOS you probably want to turn off the Perl and TCL8 bindings when developing, as there are some complexities when developing against the system versions, and the homebrew versions are slightly awkward: